Ukraine parliament deadlock on Tymoshenko clouds EU signing

 But commentators say they are now detecting a change of 'mood music' from the political establishment in Kiev around the Vilnius summit.

 A call by Ukraine's union of industrialists - dominated by Yanukovich supporters - for the signing to be delayed by a year was given prominence by local media.

 Prime Minister Mykola Azarov at a cabinet meeting on Wednesday unusually placed the emphasis on the need to repair relations with Russia rather than on what prospects would be opened up by association with the EU.

 A criminal action brought against Tymoshenko's chief lawyer has further soured the atmosphere.

-Yanukovich's supporters in parliament had earlier pressed for a draft law that would release Tymoshenko to Germany for treatment but require her to return to Ukraine to complete her jail sentence.
-The opposition, by contrast, wanted an option under which her sentence could be wiped out after treatment.
+Yanukovich's supporters in parliament had earlier pressed for a draft law that would release her to Germany for treatment but require her to return to Ukraine to complete her sentence.
+The opposition has been pushing an option under which her sentence could be wiped out after treatment.

 But on Wednesday no agreed draft appeared at all from a parliamentary working group and pro-Yanukovich deputies and Tymoshenko supporters reproached each other for the deadlock.